 Who Lives in Assisted Living?

-Assisted living facilities are best suited to residents with certain requirements.
+Assisted living facilities are best suited to residents with eligibility for assisted living.
 Here’s a breakdown:

 Who Lives in a Nursing Home?